 As follow-up action, assistance has been provided for the coverage of the current humanitarian crisis around the Rohingya refugees.
 From October to December 2017, reporters from Inter Press Service, IPDC’s implementing partner, will be reporting from the border areas between Myanmar and Bangladesh, where over 800 000 Rohingya refugees are sheltered in appalling conditions.

 A series of reports are being produced, and disseminated worldwide, aiming to give voice to the communities and tell stories of the vulnerable situations of the worst affected by the crisis, mainly Rohingya women and children.
 Based on their findings and experiences in the refugee camps of the Rohingya, the reporters will also develop a set of guidelines for journalists for future interaction with displaced communities and reporting on migration crisis.

 With this, the IPDC does not only aim to promote best practices of professional reporting on migration issues but also to bring to attention the communication needs of the displaced Rohingya population.

 Full special series of reports on the Rohingya crisis:

 1. “Every day is a nightmare”, read the full story HERE.

 2. “Rohingya Refugees Face Fresh Ordeal in Crowded Camps”, read the full story HERE.

-3. “Rohingya Refugees Face: the Woes of Women", read the full storey HERE.
+5. "Rohingya Refugees Endure Lingering Trauma", read the full story HERE.